Nonconformity With Delivery Obligations Under NGFA Trade Rules

 Breach by Sellers or Buyers Under NGFA Grain Trade Rule 28

 The Grain Trade Rules of the National Grain and Feed Association (NGFA) govern a large percentage of grain and feed ingredient contracts.
 NGFA Grain Trade Rule 28 sets forth specific provisions that govern non-performance by Buyers and Sellers.
 Part 28(A) (titled “Seller’s Non-Performance”) imposes a duty on a breaching Seller to provide notice to the Buyer upon learning they cannot perform in accordance with the contract:

 “If the Seller finds that he will not be able to complete a contract within the contract specifications, it shall be his duty at once to give notice of such fact to the Buyer by telephone and confirmed in writing.
 The Buyer shall then, at once elect to:

-This provision and others like it promotes a breaching party to inform its counterparty of the issue, and forces the nonbreaching party to quickly elect how it plans to handle the problem.
-The goal of the forced election to agree to extend, buy in or cancel at market is to help avoid situations where tough decisions aren’t timely made, which can cause the unresolved issues to languish, subjecting both parties to undue burden and expense.
-Shortly after the notice is given, damages or cancellation charges can become a known quantity, hopefully avoiding a situation where a train or barge sits idle while the parties decide how to resolve the nonconformity.
+This provision and others like it promotes a breaching party to inform its counterparty of the issue, and forces the non-breaching party to quickly elect how it plans to handle the problem.
+The goal of the forced election to agree to extend, buy-in or cancel at market is to help avoid situations where tough decisions aren’t timely made, which can cause the unresolved issues to languish, subjecting both parties to undue burden and expense.
+Shortly after the notice is given, damages or cancellation charges can become a known quantity, hopefully avoiding a situation where a train or barge sets idle while the parties decide how to resolve the nonconformity.